rasterm/rasterm/docs/BUILD.md

 # Build and Installation

-Run these commands from the rasterm repository root in PowerShell. rasterm 1.0 supports Windows x64 and C++20 and ships as a static library.
+Run these commands from the rasterm repository root in PowerShell. rasterm 1.1 supports Windows x64 and C++20.
+C++ consumers use the static library language bindings can use the optional shared C ABI.
 You need Visual Studio 2022 v143 with the Desktop development with C++ workload, CMake 3.24+, and Windows Terminal 1.22+ (1.23+ recommended).